e-mergo/qs-emergo-divider/README.md

 ## Changelog

+#### 1.1.20200918 - QS Sept 2020
+- Checked for the latest version of QS.

 #### 1.1.20200731
-- Fixed logic for the _Open Documentation_ button
+- Fixed logic for the _Open Documentation_ button.

 #### 1.0.20200623
-- Updated docs files
+- Updated docs files.

 #### 1.0.20200622
-- Fixed internal naming and updated docs
+- Fixed internal naming and updated docs.

 #### 0.1.20191114
 Initial release.